GLopezMUZH/ABM_NurseSchedullingModel/Case definitions.md

 **1. Impact of Beta**

 Situation:
-- 70% more nure availability on week days as weekends
+- 70% more agent availability on week days as weekends
 - Shift requirements higher on Friday 3rd Shift (3S), Saturday 1S and 3S, Sunday 3S

 Task: